How are trails built?

 Find your passion

-Cleveland Metroparks is building a Trails Corps.
-Learn more about our work and let us know you're interested in the Corps by reaching out to Elyria, Trails Corps Coordinator, at email@example.com
+Cleveland Metroparks is building a Conservation Corps to serve the state of Ohio.
+Learn more and let us know you're interested in the Corps by reaching out to Elyria, Trails Corps Coordinator, at email@example.com

 Volunteers play a key role in building, maintaining, and monitoring the Metroparks trail system.
 Here are three ways to get involved as a volunteer